iainm342/milestone-4/readme/testing.md

 [Back to Contents](#contents)

 - As a **user**, I want to be able to adjust the quantity of items in my basket.
   - Within all variations of the Shopping Basket page, the **user** can alter the quantity of a product being ordered by clciking th eplus/minus icons on either side of the quantity input field.
-This alters the quantity ordered value and must be confirmed by clicking the Update <a> tag for it to be confirmed.
+This alters the quantity ordered value and must be confirmed by clicking the Update <a> tag for it to be confirmed. **This requirement is deemed as being completed.**
     ![Adjust Basket](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/basket-adjust.png)

 [Back to Contents](#contents)

 - As a **user**, I want to be able to easily enter my payment details.
   - When the **user** reaches the Checout page they are presented with a two column container that has delivery details on the left and another order summary on the right.
 The delivery details will be pre-populate if the **user** has logged in with active account.
 If the **user** is not logged in, the order will still be processed but will be done as an Anonymous user.
 The **user** can log in by clicking the link at the bottom of the screen which will take them to the log in screen and then back to the Shopping Basket.
 Credit card details are entered in to the bottom field and the field is validated using Stripe.
 Clicking Complete Order will display an "processing" overlay and then take the **user** to the Checkout Success page.
-The **user** is able to return to the Shopping Bag page if they wish to amend the order before payment processing.
+The **user** is able to return to the Shopping Bag page if they wish to amend the order before payment processing. **This requirement is deemed as being completed.**
     ![Payment](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/payment.png)

 [Back to Contents](#contents)

 - As a **user**, I want to be able to view an order confirmation after checkout.
 - Once the **user** has clicked the Complete Order button, they are directed to the Checkout Success page which shows a confirmation of their order along with their unique Order Number at the top of the page.
-The **user** is able to click a button that will take them to the Events page to try and keep them on the site for a longer period of time.
+The **user** is able to click a button that will take them to the Events page to try and keep them on the site for a longer period of time. **This requirement is deemed as being completed.**
   ![Order Confirmation](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/order-conf.png)

 [Back to Contents](#contents)

 - As a **user**, I want to be able to Add a review for a specific product.
   - From an indiviudal items Product Detail page, the **user** is able to add a review for that product.
 By cllcking the Add a Review button at the bottom of the Product Detail page, the **user** is redirected to the Add a Review page.
 This page contains a simple form that will allow them to enter a title, description and rating value.
 The **user** can cancel this process by clicking the Cancel button or submit the review.
-The review is then displayed at the bottom of the Product Detail page.
+The review is then displayed at the bottom of the Product Detail page. **This requirement is deemed as being completed.**
     - Add Review Button
       ![Add Review Button](https://github.com/iainm342/milestone-4/blob/master/readme/images/testing/add-review-1.png)
     - Add Review Form